peterhartree/notes/src/people/index.md

 # People
-This is a very incomplete list of people I am grateful to have learned from.
+A very incomplete list of people I am grateful to have learned from.
 Each entry includes some remarks and suggested entry points.

 I’ve started writing these notes mostly for myself, as an exercise in appreciation.